webdriverio-community/wdio-chromedriver-service/README.md

 WDIO ChromeDriver Service
 =========================

 This service helps you to run ChromeDriver seamlessly when running tests with the [WDIO testrunner](http://webdriver.io/guide/testrunner/gettingstarted.html).
-It uses the [chromedriver](https://www.npmjs.com/package/chromedriver) NPM package that wraps the ChromeDriver for you.
+It uses the [chromedriver](https://www.npmjs.com/package/chromedriver) NPM package that wraps ChromeDriver for you.

 __Note:__ this service does not require a Selenium server, but uses ChromeDriver to communicate with the browser directly.